Pagadian: Christian settlement

-Christian settlers started arriving in the early part of the 20th century, most of which came from Cebu as evident on the veneration of the Santo Niño de Cebú.
-The increasing Christian population prompted the creation of the Parish of Pagadian in 1938 and was administered by the Jesuits, Columban and Filipino priests.
+The increasing Christian population prompted the creation of the Parish of Pagadian in 1938 and was administered by the Jesuits, Colombian and Filipino priests.
+Most of the settlers came from Cebu as evident on the veneration of the Santo Niño de Cebú.
 The original Santo Niño Church of Pagadian was right across the city plaza, on the site of the current San Jose Parish church.
 The present Santo Niño Cathedral is now located in San Francisco District and was built in 1968.

-Pagadian Parish became a diocese on November 2, 1971, and is a suffragan of the Archdiocese of Ozamiz.
+Pagadian Parish became a diocese on November 2, 1971, and is a suffragan of the Archdiocese of Ozamis.
 Msgr.
 Jesus B. Tuquib served as the first bishop and was installed on February 24, 1973.
 At that time, the Columban Fathers took care of the apostolic services for the first 13 parishes in the newly formed diocese.

 As of 2008, the Diocese of Pagadian had 24 parishes.